zoldax/PulseQueryViewer/README-ERROR.md

 # PulseQueryViewer Error Handling and Logging Summary 📜

-This document provides a summary of the error handling and logging capabilities of the PulseQueryViewer script.
+This document provides a summary of the error handling and logging capabilities of the PulseQueryViewer tool.

 ### 🖋️ Author
 - **Pascal Weber (zoldax)**